nodef/extra-fyers/README.md

 this authorization can be obtained be performing login with `loginStep1()` and `loginStep2()`.

-The goals for the future include adding support for processing symbol master files (for getting a list of symbols and associated ISIN, description), and providing support for websocket interface.
+The goals for the future include doing a thorough interface check, and possibly writing a CLI interface.
+Obtaining details of symbols, including images and more could be done as part of a separate package.

 This package is available in both *Node.js* and *Web* formats.
 The web format is exposed as `extra_fyers` standalone variable and can be loaded from